BRICS ACADEMIC FORUM

 • Nikita ANISIMOV (Russia), Rector, HSE University

-• Vyacheslav NIKONOV (Russia), First Deputy Chairman, Committee on International affairs, State Duma; Chairman of the Board, National Committee on BRICS Research
+• Vyacheslav NIKONOV (Russia), First Deputy Chairman, Committee on International Affairs, State Duma of the Federal Assembly of the Russian Federation; Chairman of the Board, National Committee on BRICS Research

 • 10:45 - 11:00